singleportrait/lucia-kempkes-portfolio/README.md

 - Built with Next JS
 - Paired with Contentful as its headless CMS
 - Deployed on Vercel: https://vercel.com/singleportrait/lucia-kempkes-portfolio
-- To run and deploy:
+- To run:
   - Start the server with `yarn dev`
   - By pushing an update to any branch, you automatically start a "Preview" Vercel build
+- To deploy:
+  - The easiest way is to create a PR, and then close it by merging it with `main`
+  - This will automatically deploy the production app in Vercel and update the site
 - Notes to add:
   - Webhooks
-  - Merging with main branch
 - When getting it up and running, I generally followed the detailed instructions in the `cms-contentful` [readme](https://github.com/vercel/next.js/tree/master/examples/cms-contentful), especially around setting up the space IDs, setting up the ability to view preview content, and deploying to Vercel